Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

+Precision may be more limited if the attacker does not already know which households are in subsidized properties.
+Not knowing which households live in a subsidized property, an attacker could identify {\synthrecallhhsecunknownuniq} of the {\synthviohhshhsecunknownuniq} unique households in violation by matching on race/ethnicity and presence of a child, with precision only {\synthprecisionhhsecunknownuniq} (Figure~\ref{fig:precision-unique-hh-vars-s8unknown}).
+(This information may be easy to discover, however, if the attacker is using addresses to identify households---{\hud} includes the addresses of subsidized properties.)

-\textbf{Attacks on statistics after swapping.} Before releasing statistics from the 2010 Decennial Census, the Census Bureau identified households considered vulnerable to re-identification, including unique households and households in less populous blocks \citep{mckenna_disclosure_2018}.
+\inlinesection*{Attacks on statistics after swapping.} Before releasing statistics from the 2010 Decennial Census, the Census Bureau identified households considered vulnerable to re-identification, including unique households and households in less populous blocks \citep{mckenna_disclosure_2018}.
 Then, the agency randomly swapped a portion of those records (the swap rate) with those of nearby households with the same household size and number of adults (or, conversely, number of children) \citep{abowd_confidentiality_2023}.
-Since the exact targeting procedure and swap rate are kept confidential \citep{crimi_top-coding_2014, abowd_confidentiality_2023}, we follow \citet{kim_effect_2015} and \citet{christ_differential_2022} to implement a simplified version of this procedure.
-For a given state or territory, we used the same swap key as the census---household size and number of adults---and let households with more unique characteristics in their tract along with households in less populous blocks have a higher chance of being swapped.\footnote{Out of $M$ households total in the state, if we sort households by uniqueness and population, the 0.5\% most unique households living in the least populous blocks had a 100\% chance of being swapped, the next 19.5\% of households had a 60\% chance of being swapped, the next 30\% of households had a 30\% chance of being swapped, and the last 50\% households with the least unique characteristics living in the most populous blocks had a 10\% chance of being swapped.} For each household chosen for swapping, we assigned a random swap partner from the five geographically-closest households who match on the swap key.
+Since the exact targeting procedure and swap rate are kept confidential \citep{crimi_top-coding_2014}, we adopt a simplified version of this procedure following \citet{kim_effect_2015} and \citet{christ_differential_2022}.
+For a given state or territory, we assigned households with more unique characteristics in their tract as well as households in less populous blocks a higher chance of being swapped.\footnote{Within each state, the 0.5\% most unique households living in the least populous blocks had a 100\% chance of being swapped, the next 19.5\% of households had a 60\% chance of being swapped, the next 30\% of households had a 30\% chance of being swapped, and the last 50\% households with the least unique characteristics living in the most populous blocks had a 10\% chance of being swapped.} For each household chosen for swapping, we assigned a random swap partner from the five geographically-closest households with the same household size and number of adults (the swap key used in the 2010 Census).